How Often Do Car Accident Cases Go to Court?

 It occasionally happens that the insurance company doesn’t agree with the proposed settlement, or you and your lawyer refuse to accept the offers because they’re insufficient.
 That’s when your next step is to file the case in court.
 The decision to file a case is between you and your lawyer.
 Once the case is filed the case could still settle, be handled with an alternative resolution or may ultimately go to trial.

 Sometimes a case gets stretched out by the insurance company in an attempt to run out the statute of limitations.
 In Massachusetts, the statute of limitations to file a personal injury lawsuit is three years.
 This is true for most types of personal injury claims, including hit-and-run accidents.
 There are some exceptions to cases that need to be filed sooner, like when the other party is a state or city employee.
-When it gets close to the statute of limitations, the next step in preserving your right to recovery is filing a lawsuit.
+When it gets close to the statute of limitations, consulting with a Springfield motorcycle accident lawyer can be a crucial step in preserving your right to recovery and is essential for filing a lawsuit.

 My Case is Heading to Court.
 What Happens Next?